BachtiarM12/Portofolio-Capstone-Project/README.md

-# Nah!
-Bookstore_Python_CRUD
+# Bookstore_Python_CRUD

 **DataMed: Python CRUD Application for Customer in the Bookstore**

-A comprehensive Python application to guide customers in the Nah!
-Bookstore to purchase items.
+A comprehensive Python application to guide customers in the Bookstore to purchase items.
 This program implements Create, Read, Update, and Delete (CRUD) operations.

 # Business Understanding
 This project refers to the mini bookstore, specifically addressing they the customer know how to buy in their place efficiently.